I can't receive any e-mail attachments

 E-mail provider does not allow attachments

-Attachment not being sent properly
+Attachment is not being added or sent correctly

-Finally, it's also possible that the attachment is not being added properly to the e-mail.
+There is a possibility that the attachment is not being added properly to the e-mail.